BMDSoftware/epnd-imaging-dataset-model/sections/1-dcatVocabulary.md

 Introduction to DCAT
 --------------------

+*Note*: This section in only to provide a general overview of the DCAT Vocabulary.
+For a more in-depth explanation, please refer to the DCAT Vocabulary specification.

 The DCAT Vocabulary is an RDF Vocabulary that works with dataset catalogues.
 Each specified class and properties are vague and data-agnostic, allowing a large flexibility in implementation.

 Features include:

 * Oriented around catalogs and associated resources
-  * Associate datasets, resources, ... into a common collection of metadata.
+  * Associate datasets, resources, and others into a common collection of metadata.

-* Vague and agnostic class/properties – Can be used in any dataset context
+* General and agnostic class/properties – Can be used in any dataset context
 * Catalog grouping
   * Create catalogs for catalogs if necessary